ericproffitt/TopicModelsVB.jl/README.md

  • Automated use of a Wiki for collaborative lecture notes
 ```

- user 2817 appears to be interested in the use of the internet for the purposes of education and knowledge dissemination.
+ user 2817 appears to be interested in both online education and collaborative tagging/folksonomy/social metadata.

  Now compare this with the top 15 recommendations made by our model: